jjyr/jjyr.github.com/_posts/2020-05-05-Break-the-liquidity-limitation-of-NervosDAO.markdown

 But at the same time, we also give layer2 / Defi depositors more benefits, IMO for a blockchain network which slogan is 'layer1 for layer2', the layer2 depositors are also significant contributors, the system should incentivize them.

 From another perspective, DKCB does not break the core idea of the economic model; the core idea of the CKB economic model is to limit the on-chain data storage.
-DCKB does not affects this, the CKB is deposited to NervosDAO when the user gets DCKB, so obviously, a DCKB owner can not store on-chain data without occupied new CKB.
+DCKB does not affect this, the CKB is deposited to NervosDAO when the user gets DCKB, so obviously, a DCKB owner can not store on-chain data without occupied new CKB.

 I think DCKB keeps the core idea of the economic model while extends it's potential.